Abortion in the United Kingdom: Political party approaches

 Abortion, as with other sensitive issues, is regarded as a matter of conscience within the main political parties in Great Britain.
 Conservative, Labour, Liberal Democrat and Scottish National Party representatives, for example, considered and individually decided to vote for or against several proposed changes in the term limit in 2008.

 While active the Women's Equality Party supported removing abortion from criminal law and supported safe access to abortions.

 Minor British political parties which oppose abortion include the Heritage Party, Britain First and the Scottish Family Party.

 In Northern Ireland, for the Social Democratic and Labour Party (SDLP), the Ulster Unionist Party (UUP), and the Alliance Party, abortion is also a matter of conscience, in line with the approach at Westminster.
 The SDLP previously advocated an anti-abortion formal party position, including opposition to the extension of the Abortion Act 1967 to Northern Ireland; this was changed by the party's membership to a conscience approach in May 2018.

-The Democratic Unionist Party and Traditional Unionist Voice supported the pre-2019 law on abortion and opposed the legislative changes introduced in 2020 through the Northern Ireland (Executive Formation) Act.
+The Democratic Unionist Party (DUP) and Traditional Unionist Voice (TUV) supported the pre-2019 law on abortion and opposed the legislative changes introduced in 2020 through the Northern Ireland (Executive Formation) Act.
 DUP MLA Paul Givan introduced the Severe Fetal Impairment Abortion (Amendment) Bill in February 2021, which sought to remove the ground for an abortion in cases of a severe disability in the unborn child (e.g. Down's Syndrome), which was supported by several representatives from other political parties on grounds of conscience.
+The TUV reaffirmed it's opposition to abortion in its 2024 UK general election manifesto.